 I am of African, Caribbean and European heritage.
 My ancestors were enslaved Africans and they were also European Slavers.
 I was born in Britain.
 My earliest recollection of racism was at the age of 6 or 7.
 I was living in a room in a shared house with my mother.
 One of my joys of the week was watching cowboy films on a Saturday afternoon.
-There was a recurring pattern of Indians being portrayed as savages.
-That did not sit well with me.
+The recurring pattern of Indians being portrayed as savages, did not sit well with me.
 I felt sorry for them.
 I did not fully appreciate it at the time, but it was similar to language used to describe black people at times.

 Humour became one of my coping strategies for the racism I felt when I was growing up.
 In my teens, my brother and I would get excited when we saw a black man on TV.
 We would play a guessing game about when the black man would get killed off.
 Racism in the media was in pandemic proportions.
 Football commentators had many derogatory comments about black players in the 70's and 80's.
 These remarks and the media helped me to develop many distorted negative images of Africa.
 I wanted to distance myself from Africa.
 I often 'joked' with my best friend, who was African, that he came from the jungle (thank you, Tarzan).